Comment on 'Temperature range of superconducting fluctuations above $T_c$ in YBa$_2$Cu$_3$O$_{7-\delta}$ single crystals'

 The starting assumption of the Grbi\'c and coworkers analysis of their interesting microwave absorption measurements in YBa$_2$Cu$_3$O$_{7-\delta}$ (YBCO) single crystals is \textit{that the field of 16 T is well sufficient to suppress all superconducting fluctuations above the zero field $T_c$}.\cite{Grbic11} Accordingly, these authors claim to extract the real part of the in-plane ac paraconductivity in zero magnetic field, as \textit{the difference of the curves} (of the conductivities) \textit{measured in zero field and in the field of 16 T}.
 The temperature at which this difference becomes measurable with their experimental resolution, denoted $T'$, is then identified with the onset of the superconducting fluctuations.
 To further support their conclusions, Grbi\'c and coworkers claim that the so-obtained zero field ac-paraconductivity may be quantitatively explained on the grounds of the GGL scenario.

 In this Comment, we first stress that a magnetic field amplitude of 16 T is much smaller than different proposals for the upper critical magnetic field amplitude, $H_{c2}(0)$, of YBCO.
-As it is well known since the pioneering studies of M. Tinkham and coworkers,\cite{Gollub73,Tinkham} such field amplitude is not enough to suppress the superconducting fluctuations above $T_c$.
+As it is well known since the pioneering studies of M. Tinkham and coworkers in low temperature superconductors (LTSC),\cite{Gollub73,Tinkham} a field amplitude much smaller than $H_{c2}(0)$ is not enough to suppress the superconducting fluctuations above $T_c$.
+As we will stress here, such a conclusion is general and will apply also to the high temperature superconductors (HTSC).
 As a consequence, instead of the real part of the zero field in-plane ac-paraconductivity, we will argue that the measurements of Grbi\'c and coworkers determine the real part of the total in-plane ac-magnetoconductivity at 16 T, and that the onset temperature of the superconducting fluctuations, $T_{onset}$, will be located well above $T'$.
-These conclusions are confirmed by analyzing, as an example, the data of Ref.~\onlinecite{Grbic11} for the overdoped sample on the grounds of the GGL approach for the finite-field (or Prange) fluctuation regime,\cite{Tinkham,Carballeira00,Rey19} and by taking also into account the frequency dependence of the ac conductivity.\cite{Tinkham,Peligrad03} Although Ref.~\onlinecite{Grbic11} has been published eight years ago, the interest and suitability of our present Comment is enhanced by the fact that some of the assumptions and/or conclusions of that paper that we question now are still being used in influential studies to support different, and in some cases contradictory, phenomenological descriptions of the rounding effects around $T_c$ in high temperature superconductors (HTSC).\cite{Bozovic18,Cyr18,Li13}
+These conclusions are confirmed by analyzing, as an example, some of the data of Ref.~\onlinecite{Grbic11} for the overdoped sample on the grounds of the GGL approach for the finite-field (or Prange) fluctuation regime,\cite{Tinkham,Carballeira00,Rey19} and by taking also into account the frequency dependence of the ac conductivity.\cite{Tinkham,Peligrad03} Although Ref.~\onlinecite{Grbic11} has been published eight years ago, the interest and suitability of our present Comment is enhanced by the fact that some of the assumptions and/or conclusions of the paper that we now question are still being used in influential studies to support different phenomenological descriptions of the rounding effects around $T_c$,\cite{Bozovic18,Cyr18,Li13} which are in some cases contradictory.\cite{nota2}